dkassin/arbitrage_monitor/README.md

 ### No DB
 We did not need to store any data, so there was no need to set up a DB here.
-- If I were personally using this system I would most likely have it store trades in memory, and then print these to a csv when the program shut down.
-This would be for my own personal logging.
+- If I were personally using this system I would most likely have it store trades in memory, and then create an output csv with all trades.
+This would be for my own personal logging and further investigation.

 ### Exchange Adapters